ossf/scorecard/docs/checks.md

 This check tries to determine if the project uses fuzzing.
 Fuzzing is important to reduce the number of vulnerabilities in code.
 A low score is considered 'Medium' risk.
 The check currently works by checking if the repo name is in the [OSS-Fuzz](https://github.com/google/oss-fuzz) project list.
-A project may meet this criterion yet have a failing scorecard report; there are many ways to implement this criterion and it's especially difficult for an automated tool (like scorecard) to detect them all.
+A project may meet this criterion yet have a failing scorecard report; there are many ways to implement this criterion, and it's challenging for an automated tool (like scorecard) to detect them all.

 **Remediation steps**
 - Integrate the project with OSS-Fuzz by following the instructions [here](https://google.github.io/oss-fuzz/).